ejmr/LNVL/docs/Instructions.md

 1. `name`: The name of a scene as a string to use as the new current scene.
 The instruction looks for an `LNVL.Scene` object with this name in the global scope, i.e. inside of `_G`.
-That scene becomes the value of the global `LNVL.currentScene` variable.
+That scene becomes the value of the global `LNVL.CurrentScene` variable.